jegagner/SparkLearning/README.md

 *Example Azure Spark Streaming Achitecture*

 ![image](https://user-images.githubusercontent.com/56167793/68433938-9c623900-016c-11ea-93c4-d7875570bd95.png)
+Photo: databricks.com

 Application developers and data scientists incorporate Spark into their applications to rapidly query, analyze, and transform data at scale.
 Tasks most frequently associated with Spark include ETL and SQL batch jobs across large data sets, processing of streaming data from sensors, IoT, or financial systems, and machine learning tasks.

+# Avanade and Databricks

+Avanade has been a Databricks partner since 2018.
+Here are examples of projects that used Databricks for a successful delivery.

+Move prestored big data calculations into real time calculations for a commmunications company.

+Industrial equipment data platform modernization.

+Epidermology pilot in Azure for a healthcare company.

+A credit card abandonment project featuring Azure Databricks for a bank.

+In the insurance industry, Avanade is using Azure Databricks for price optimization.

 # How to use this Pathway